 WOMEN(S) WORK AT THE BAUHAUS

 This year marks the 100th anniversary of the Bauhaus; the progressive German art school founded by Walter Gropius in Weimar that combined arts, crafts, architecture and design.
 In the Netherlands, 2019 also marks the 100th anniversary of women’s right to vote.
 The symposium Women(s) Work at the Bauhaus explores how these two seminal moments can be mirrored.
 At the turn of the century, women, across the West of Europe had been fighting for a better social and economic position.
-In her lecture for the symposium Dutch cultural historian Karlijn Olijslager, will take a close look at the ways in which the first generation of feminists represented itself at the exhibition De Vrouw 1813-1913 and how this (self) image promoted a shift in public opinion.
+In her keynote lecture professor in Modern History Mineke Bosch will discuss some key moments in the turbulent history of the struggle for women's suffrage in the Netherlands.
+Taking some of the original banners, photographs, cartoons, paintings and documents as a point of reference, Bosch will show the broad support the movement enjoyed accross the Netherlands and how the Dutch movement was part of a worldwide network.
 In the field of art and design too, gender bias and certain old-fashioned prejudices prevailed.
 Despite its modern and progressive outlook on the arts and crafts, and on arts education, the female Bauhäusler did not enjoy the same artistic freedom as their male colleagues.
 In general, upon entering the academy, female students were directed to the textile workshops.
 Touch/Trace curator and writer Christel Vesters will give a bird’s-eye view of the gender biases that shaped the ideas of art and design, and of art and design production at the turn of the 20th century and the interbellum.
 Moving from the macro to the micro, German artist and writer Judith Raum will immerse into the material experiments of the Bauhaus Weaving Workshop and talk about her artistic and material research project and installation Bauhausraum (2017), and about the creative and personal life of one of the Bauhaus’ Weberinnen, Otti Berger (1898-1944/45).
-The symposium is organized with the support of the TextielMuseum Tilburg and takes place in conjunction with the exhibition Bauhaus& - Modern Textile in the Netherlands, curated by Caroline Boot and on view till November 3, 2019.
+The symposium is organized with the support of the TextielMuseum Tilburg and is inspired by the exhibition Bauhaus& - Modern Textile in the Netherlands, curated by Caroline Boot which was on view between May 25 and November 3, 2019.

-CreditsSymposium #2 is organised in collaboration with the support of TextielMuseum.
+CreditsSymposium #2 is made possible with the support of Iona Stichting, and is organised in collaboration with TextielMuseum.

 Labour Craft Women